Coding Standards¶

 plans/ # Implementation plans

-specs/ # Specifications
+specs/ # Design specifications

 internal/ # Private implementation

-core/ # Event system, sessions, world engine
+core/ # Event system, sessions

 store/ # PostgreSQL implementations